 What is four-beam turbidity measurement?

-, turbidity measurement using the transmitted light / scattered light method is carried out using the 4-beam alternating light method, also with an LED light source.
+In the ITM-4, turbidity measurement using the transmitted light / scattered light method is carried out using the 4-beam alternating light method, also with an LED light source.
 The main advantage of this measuring principle is the very high measuring sensitivity.
 With its measuring ranges starting from 0...5 NTU (0...1 EBC) even the slightest changes in turbidity are registered and output.